 - We assume that you take your full 25% tax-free cash lump sum at retirement.

 - Pension contributions – the legal minimum contributions under auto-enrolment increased in April 2019.
 If the contribution amounts you input are above the legal minimums from April 2019, we assume your contributions will increase by inflation only.
-If the contribution amounts you input are below the legal minimums planned for April 2019, we assume these will increase in line with the minimum requirements in April 2019 and then will increase by inflation.
-Find out more about the legal minimum pension contributions on The Pensions Regulator’s website.
+If the contribution amounts you input are below the legal minimum then we will use the legal minimum instead and increase this amount in line with inflation each year.
+For more information, visit our webpage about the legal minimum pension contributions .

 - Eligible earnings – to help work out how much your pension contributions are, the calculator asks for your salary before tax (ie your gross earnings).
 And we assume that the contribution percentages you input are on gross earnings.
 The tool assumes that any planned future increases in contribution rates will be on eligible earnings.

 - If you input your pension contributions as percentages, we assume they’re based on the full amount of salary you inputted.
 But your employer might not base your contributions on your full salary.
 This tool doesn’t take into account your specific employer’s arrangements, so your actual contributions may vary.

 - We assume your employer applies tax relief to your pension contributions on a gross tax basis, ie your contributions are taken before tax (from your gross earnings).
 Your employer might do this in a different way depending on what they chose when they set up your pension – check with them if you want to know which settings they decided to use.